-The agency takes the following actions to improve recruitment and increase the number of qualified females, racial/ethnic minorities, and individuals with disabilities in the applicant pool:
+The Office takes the following actions to improve recruitment and increase the number of qualified females, racial/ethnic minorities, and individuals with disabilities in the applicant pool:

-- The agency will continue to place advertisements of job opportunities through the State of MN Career site (https://mn.gov/mmb/careers/search-for-jobs/). - Continue to develop and implement a robust recruitment plan for each vacancy in the Officials/Administrators, Professionals, and Office/Clerical job categories. - Continue partnering with Enterprise Recruitment and other resources to enhance outreach efforts that target minority candidates in the Officials/Administrators, Professionals, and Office/Clerical job categories.

-- Continue participation in the ACCESS Partnership and Statewide Recruiters groups to collaborate on best practices in recruitment of protected class applicants in all job categories. - Partner with the Enterprise Recruitment Team to use LinkedIn and other social media recruitment strategies to reach a broader applicant pool. - Continue to utilize effective resources and best practices to ensure that unbiased hiring decisions are made. - Continue to consider female, racial/ethnic minorities, and individuals with disability applicants for all positions for which they qualify. - Participate in job fairs to recruit females, racial/ethnic minorities, and individuals with disabilities.
-Some job fairs specifically target protected class populations including: People of Color Careers Fair; Veterans/VA Center Career Fair; and Disability In Minnesota Inclusive Career Fair. - Continue to build awareness of the Connect 700 Program among managers, supervisors, staff, and consider Connect 700-eligible applicants who request Connect 700 as an alternative to the standard competitive selection process. - Advertise the Connect 700 program to attract qualified individuals with disabilities by providing a link to MMB's web site. - Review/evaluate job postings to eliminate non-inclusive language. - Develop a pipeline for entry-level jobs across job categories by using Statewide internship opportunities like Capitol Pathways, Right Track, Step Up, Urban Scholar, and Star of the North Fellows. - Human Resources will continue to review applications during the posting period and during the screening process to ensure demographic data meets the availability expected for that job category and/or position.
+- Continue to place advertisements of job opportunities through the State of MN Career site (https://mn.gov/mmb/careers/search-for-jobs/). - Continue to develop and implement a robust recruitment plan for each vacancy. - Continue partnering with Enterprise Recruitment and other resources to enhance outreach efforts that target minority. - Continue participation in the ACCESS Partnership and Statewide Recruiters groups to collaborate on best practices in recruitment of protected class applicants in all job categories. - Partner with the Enterprise Recruitment Team to use LinkedIn and other social media recruitment strategies to reach a broader applicant pool. - Continue to utilize effective resources and best practices to ensure that unbiased hiring decisions are made. - Continue to consider female, racial/ethnic minorities, and individuals with disability applicants for all positions for which they qualify. - Participate in job fairs to recruit females, racial/ethnic minorities, and individuals with disabilities.
+Some job fairs specifically target protected class populations including People of Color Careers Fair; Veterans/VA Center Career Fair; and Disability in Minnesota Inclusive Career Fair. - Continue to build awareness of the Connect 700 Program among managers, supervisors, staff, and consider Connect 700-eligible applicants who request Connect 700 as an alternative to the standard competitive selection process. - Advertise the Connect 700 program to attract qualified individuals with disabilities by providing a link to MMB's web site. - Review/evaluate job postings to eliminate non-inclusive language. - Develop a pipeline for entry-level jobs across job categories by using Statewide internship opportunities like Capitol Pathways, Right Track, Step Up, Urban Scholar, and Star of the North Fellows. - Continue to review applications during the posting period and during the screening process to ensure demographic data meets the availability expected for that job category and/or position.